 For patients more concerned with smoothing out saddlebags than wrinkles, liposuction continues to be a popular choice.
 Liposuction is not really meant for the very obese, though, says Stadelmann.
 “Liposuction is not designed to be a weight-loss modality,” he says.
 “The most fat I ever take off would be about three to four liters at a time, which is not much fat.”
 Liposuction is really more of a recontouring procedure, he says, taking down small elevations and smoothing them to look more pleasing.

 Stadelmann does see an indirect, increased interest in weight-loss-related surgery, however.
 Massive weight loss resulting from gastric bypass procedures or diet can lead to excess skin that does not shrink or retract.
-As a result, he says, "We're frequently called upon to do tailoring procedures to remove excess skin, especially over the lower stomach and the arms."
+As a result, “We’re frequently called upon to do tailoring procedures to remove excess skin, especially over the lower stomach and the arms,” Stadelmann says.

 Going for the gusto